kserbouty/moviedb/README.md

 Build a relational database representing the data needed to reproduce a response made from The Movie Database API.
 Perform data access through repositories and prepare responses with correct headers to send a JSON object.

-Follow PSR-1, PSR-4 and PSR-12 standards.
+Follow PSR-1, PSR-4 and PSR-12 recommendations.

 ### Technologies